 These are some of the home altars of the Arcata Zen Group sangha.
 We thank those who are sharing their cherished spaces with the community and hope they bring you joy and inspiration.
 Please contact us if you would like a photo of your altar to be included.

-This is my very first home altar.
 The altar items rest on a redwood round from a tree recently cut down on AZG temple grounds.
 This to me feels to be a very important essence of the altar itself.
-The wood is still rather fresh, and on the inside damp.
-So it needs more time before I can finish the top surface.
 Laying in front of the base of the altar is a rock cairn, in this case a reminder of navigation that just one step back and the Dharma lies in all directions.
 These rocks come from the coffee creek in Trinity County.
-Below the altar to the right lies a chanting book, and some Shakyo supplies I have just started to gather.
-Above the altar to the left is a ornamental fish, and hooks.
+Above the altar to the right is a ornamental fish, and hooks.
 The fish reminds me to not swim in my thoughts, a reminder to allow my thoughts to pass freely as a fish.
 The hooks remind me to not get hooked by my unskillful habitual ways.
 Above the altar is a empowered healing blanket from Grandmaster Fu.
 Which includes two rows of balanced healing magnetic buttons, two empowering mantras, six symbols, and regenerative universal energy given by the empowerment process by Grandmaster Fu.
-On the altar itself an image of an outdoor backcountry location, a favorite spot for me to sit zazen.
-Also on the altar a resting place for my wrist malas during the night and long size mala beads, for when not being held in my hands, ceramic offering dishes, a candle, and a Buddha that helps remind me how to carry stability.
+Altar center is a picture of Suzuki Roshi that Beverly gifted me after receiving jukai ceremony.
+Also on the altar are offering dishes, a candle, and symbols of stability and compassion.
+In the foreground are my three bells, and chant book for morning practice.
+Just off the image to my left is my web cam, and a monitor for hybrid zoom zazen.
+At the top right lies a safe resting place for my rakusu!

 This altar lies in a corner of my apartment referred to as Owen's corner.
 My tea table made out of a redwood slab, with a driftwood base also lies in this corner.
 Owen's corner is a very special place for me.